 Your levels of positivity and baseline happiness will increase.

-Writing a gratitude list every day will help nudge this transformation along, so you can experience the magic of reframing.
+Keeping a gratitude journal that you write in every day will help nudge this transformation along, so you can experience the magic of reframing.

 Your circumstances won’t change, yet your levels of positivity and baseline happiness will increase.